-Artists will create temporary art installations at eight former illegal dumping sites throughout Camden City.
+Artists will create temporary art installations at former illegal dumping sites throughout Camden City.
 It’s one of five U.S. cities to win million-dollar grants from Bloomberg Philanthropies.

 By Matt Skoufalos | January 29, 2020

 Over the next four months, Camden City will reclaim six former illegal dumping sites as public art installations, thanks to a $1-million grant from Bloomberg Philanthropies.

 Entitled “A New View Camden – Reclaiming our Environment Through Art,” the arts challenge will showcase projects selected from a pool of 130 nationwide applicants.

 Camden was one of just five U.S. cities selected for the project.